Get insider access

 Build Quality

 The build quality is good.
 The plastic body feels sturdy as there aren't any obvious issues, and the plastic doesn't flex easily.
 The screen is stable on the stand, but it wobbles more when you adjust the height to more than halfway up.
-The controls on the back, including the KVM switch, also feel easy to use and register the inputs well.
 The main issue with this monitor is that when you enable the Backlight Strobing feature, there's an audible coil whine noise that's very distracting, but it stops once you disable the feature.
-We don't know if this is a problem with our unit only or a widespread issue, so if you have this monitor and experience the same thing, let us know.
+If you have this monitor and experience the same thing, let us know in the comments.

 Design